Dalee/build.docker/README.md

 [![](https://images.microbadger.com/badges/version/dalee/baseimage.svg)](https://microbadger.com/images/dalee/baseimage "Get your own version badge on microbadger.com")

 > `baseimage` is inspired by [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
-It uses same directory layout for defining services, therefore it compatible with original one.
+It uses same directory layout for defining services, patched versions of `my_init` and `setuser` (but compatible with original one), but, build from scratch.

 * Ubuntu 16.04 LTS
 * Tiny size and low memory footprint